ChitcChat-AI/Backend-Server/README.md

 # About

-[Project Name] is a [brief description of your project].
-It allows users to [describe the main functionality or purpose of your project].
-This project is designed to [mention any special goals or unique aspects].
+The ChitChat.AI Backend is a server designed to facilitate communication with the research platform, enabling the management of research projects and experiments, configuration of agents, and execution of studies.
+It empowers users to conduct experiments, analyze results, and gain valuable insights.

 Key features include:

-- [Feature 1]
+- Management of Research Projects
-- [Feature 2]
+- Execution of Experiments within Research Frameworks
-- [Feature 3]
+- Coordination of AI Agent Contributions to Chat Discussions

-This project is ideal for [mention your target audience or use cases].
+This project is particularly suited for researchers in discourse analysis and opinion change, especially those examining the influence of conversational AI agents on discourse.

 # Installation